-If you need to set up a healthcare waste collection you must ask your doctor, district nurse, hospital or Primary Care Trust GP to make the request for you.
-They will need to complete the following and return it to us:
+If you need to set up a clinical waste collection you must ask your doctor, district nurse, hospital or Primary Care Trust GP to make the request for you.

 Infectious waste (including syringes or needles)

 We currently make separate weekly or on-demand collections of infectious waste from homes.

 Please note, we are unable to take on-demand requests from 3pm on Wednesday 23 December until 9am on Monday 4 January 2021.